sakubs/hatake-planner/README.md

 I also integrate smart tools into my garden such as automated watering systems and pest control robots, things like these would be great to manage from the same interface.

 hatake means garden in Japanese.
-I am building a smart-garden, which will integrate hardware and software to make managing a garden of any size a much simpler affair.
+I am building a smart-garden for the future, which will integrate hardware and software to make managing a garden of any size a much simpler affair.

+Water and resource management becomes more important every year, and people are living longer so we need smarter farms for the coming future.

 Features